 - Chinese Taipei has a higher percentage of women working than the United States and they represent 50.4% of the workforce.

 - Taiwan has a fertility rate of just over one child per woman, which ranks as one of the lowest in the world.

 - Taiwan is the largest economy and the most populous state that is not currently a member of the United Nations.

-All Figures based on OEC/IMF 2016 projections unless otherwise stated.
+All figures based on OEC/IMF 2018 calculations and projections unless otherwise stated.

 Regulated Brokers: Where Can I Trade Commodities?

 Start your research with reviews of these regulated brokers available in .